 A dispensation is not required for a skip.
-If the skip is placed on the highway then a licence must be obtained.
-These can be obtained from Hertfordshire County Council: www.hertfordshire.gov.uk/skips/
+If the skip is placed on the highway then a licence must be obtained from Hertfordshire County Council and a charge will apply.

-Dispensations that fall into Category B above will be subject to a charge to cover the Council's administration and enforcement costs.
-The charge is £15 per vehicle.
+Dispensations that fall into Category C will be subject to a charge to cover the Council's administration costs.
+The current charge is £25 for a maximum of 3 vehicles.

 A dispensation will last for no longer than seven consecutive days and will be granted for no more than three vehicles at a single location.
-If you are wanting a dispensation for more than one vehicle, all will need to be registered at the same time.
-Otherwise another administration charge will be applied.
 Requests for more vehicles or for a longer dispensation will be considered on their merits and a further charge will be made.

 A dispensation does not grant the holder the right to park in contravention of all restrictions.
-For example, a dispensation will not be granted for parking in a loading ban area, on bus stops, taxi ranks, blue badge bays or on a grassed verge.
+For example, a dispensation will not be granted for parking in a loading ban area or on bus stops, taxi ranks or blue badge bays.
 Permission to park on double yellow lines will only be given in exceptional circumstances.

 Where time-limited permitted parking bays exist nearby, the motorist will generally be expected to use these and if a longer time than permitted is required the same charge will apply.

-If, in the opinion of an officer of the Council or a Civil Parking Enforcement Officer a vehicle is parked in contravention for which a dispensation has not been issued or if the vehicle granted a dispensation is not being used as an integral part of the works in progress, a Penalty Charge Notice may be issued.
+If, in the opinion of an officer of the Council or a Civil Parking Enforcement Officer a vehicle which a dispensation has been issued is parked in contravention and that vehicle is not being used as an integral part of the works in progress, a Penalty Charge Notice may be issued.

 Applying for a Dispensation

-If you wish to discuss your requirements in advance, contact Parking Services on 01279 655261 (answered by East Herts Council ask for the Parking Office) or at firstname.lastname@example.org
+If you wish to discuss your requirements in advance, or to apply for a dispensation, contact East Herts Council on 01279 502039